courupteddata/SitemapSearcher/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Now it should be as simple as importing sitemapsearcher and adding a like like:
+Now it should be as simple as importing sitemapsearcher and adding something like this:
 ```pythonstub
 import sitemapsearcher
 if __name__ == '__main__':